 But instead of turning a rotor, the changes in electric field drive cell processes by changing the shapes of proteins inside the cell.
-When the electric field changes, the local forces holding the protein in a particular shape change and the protein may change shape.
+When the electric field changes, the local forces holding the protein in a particular shape change and the protein's shape may change.

 The change in these proteins' shapes is determined by the strength of local bonds inside the protein.
 The protein is folded into multiple types of shapes depending upon these bonds inside the protein.
 The bonds can be several different types.
 The last few posts talked about salt bridges.
 Salt bridges are bonds that are composed of electrostatic bonds and hydrogen bonds.

 But hydrogen bonds can affect protein shapes and cell processes completely on their own.
 Hydrogen bonds are abundant throughout a cell.
-They are composed of a single hydrogen atom that is in position between two other types of molecules.
+They are composed of a single hydrogen ion (proton) that is in position between two other types of molecules.
 These other molecules have areas that are negatively charged.
 The positively charged hydrogen locates itself between the negative charges.
-Instead of being bond tightly like a covalent bond, the attraction is weaker and more easily broken.
+Instead of being bound tightly like a covalent bond, the attraction is weaker and more easily broken.

 When the electric field inside your cell changes, the strength of the bond between the hydrogen and the negatively charged areas changes.
 If the change in the electric field is enough, the shape of the protein determined by these hydrogen bonds will change.